jelocodes/jelocodes.github.io/_posts/2018-03-22-understanding_basic_javascript_gotchas.markdown

 ```

 Unlike the 'var' keyword which declares things in function-scope, the 'let' keyword declares things in block-scope, as is more intuitively expected (i.e. in this case, the 'loop' scope).
 Therefore, in the code above, each iteration of the loop is a new 'i' assignment within the loop, as is with 'creature,' as intended.

+Not only acknowledging that these oddities exist, but understanding *why* they exist, can go a long way to writing better code, and fully unlocking the potential of a programming language.